rvaz/mathler/README.md

 - local storage has the solution from the get-go
 - grayed out numbers/operators can still be selected, they just loose their hover state
 - feedback and validation are presented to the user on a toast
+- if calculation starts or ends with a symbol is not validated and there is feedback if the calculation result is not the same as the problem solution
 - game has interesting settings, including multiple difficulty levels, can I achieve a scalable solution?
 - menu: how to play, title, settings, stats
 - "0" is placed at the beginning, does it make sense to have it at the end like in keyboards?
 (I keep going to the end looking for it)